BeaconCMS/beacon/ROADMAP.md

 ## Content Creation Experience

 #### Visual Editor
-- High-level visual controls that generate the underlyng styles, effects, and attributes in general.
-Including bot not limited to:
+- High-level visual controls that generate the underlying styles, effects, and attributes in general.
+Including but not limited to:
   - colors
   - sizing
   - positioning